Mujadded/mujadded/README.md

   - Awarded Dean's List; Received Vice Chancellor Award for thesis project on "Handwritten Digit Recognition Using Convolutional Neural Networks", achieving a 98% accuracy rate.

 ## 💼 Work Experience
+- **Research Assistant in Computer Vision** - University Of Huddersfield _(2024 - Present)_
+  - Leading research in advanced computer vision techniques, focusing on object detection, recognition, and deep learning methodologies.
+  - Developing novel algorithms to enhance image analysis and tracking systems used in industrial applications, improving accuracy and efficiency.
+  - Collaborating with interdisciplinary teams to integrate AI models into real-world scenarios and publishing findings in academic journals.

-- **Research Technician** - University Of Huddersfield _(2024 - Present)_
+- **Research Technician** - University Of Huddersfield _(2024 - 2024)_
-  - Leading the development and integration of a customer support chatbot utilizing the ChatGPT API, enhancing customer interaction and support efficiency.
+  - Led the development of a sophisticated multi-agent chatbot system utilizing LangChain, LangGraph, and the OpenAI API, optimizing customer interaction.
-  - Implementing Retrieval-Augmented Generation (RAG) techniques to improve the chatbot's accuracy and contextual relevance, resulting in a 25% increase in response accuracy.
+  - Implemented Retrieval-Augmented Generation (RAG) techniques, increasing chatbot response accuracy by 25%.
-  - Collaborating with project engineers to analyze and compile a comprehensive list of frequently asked questions, ensuring the chatbot handles 90% of customer inquiries effectively.
+  - Worked with project engineers to compile FAQs, ensuring the chatbot handles 90% of customer inquiries effectively.

 - **Machine Learning Engineer** - University Of Huddersfield _(2023 - 2024)_
   - Developed and implemented a deep learning model for object recognition and tracking in rail engines, achieving a 13% improvement in accuracy, elevating model performance from 80% to 93%.